101man/haskids_transl/week2.md

 Nous vous conseillons fortement de suivre les principes d'organisation suivants.

+{Traduire les citations}

+Martin Fowler, {qui}, a dit :
-> "Any fool can write programs that a computer can understand.
-Good programmers write code that humans can understand."
+> Any fool can write programs that a computer can understand.
+Good programmers write code that humans can understand.

-Martin Fowler
+Paul Graham, {qui}, a dit :

-> "Great software, likewise, requires a fanatical devotion to beauty.
+> Great software, likewise, requires a fanatical devotion to beauty.
 If you look inside good software, you find that the parts no one is ever supposed to see are beautiful, too.
 I’m not claiming I write great software, but I know that when it comes to code, I behave in a way that would make me eligible for prescription drugs if I approached everyday life the same way.
-It drives me crazy to see code that’s badly indented, or that uses ugly variable names."
+It drives me crazy to see code that’s badly indented, or that uses ugly variable names.
-Paul Graham

-> "There are two ways of writing computer programs: One way is to make it so simple that there are obviously no mistakes.
-The other way is to make it so complicated that there are no obvious mistakes."
 C.A.R.
-Hoare
+Hoare a dit :

-The last one is actually slightly misquoted.
-I didn’t correct it because the original version means nearly the same thing but uses more technical language.
+> There are two ways of writing computer programs: One way is to make it so simple that there are obviously no mistakes.
+The other way is to make it so complicated that there are no obvious mistakes.

+Cette dernière citation n'est pas l'exacte traduction de l'originale qui utilisait des termes un peu techniques.

 ### Une syntaxe lisible